SU Carb Ports

 The rear pipe goes down from the carb then turns forwards at a right-angle under the carb linkages to meet the rear pipe before going down through the bracket:

-AHH7382 remanufactured by Ashley Hinton:
+AHH7382 for earlier cars remanufactured by Ashley Hinton:

 Vent/overflow pipes attached to the chassis side of the mount as I'd seen on a concourse winner (also shows the countersunk bolts and stiff-nuts, arrowed) ...